dylnb/esslli2015-monads/README.md

 appreciate the value of functional programming techniques for gaining new insights into semantic composition.

-There will be simple programming excerises, as well as readings from the linguistics literature.
+There will be simple programming exercises, as well as readings from the linguistics literature.
 Unger and van Eijck provides useful background on Haskell.

-# Tentative schedule:
+## Tentative schedule:

 * Day 1:
     * Introduction